alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

 We have created a base class which subscribers can extend.
 Base class contains the magic to map events in a namespace to methods in the subscriber.
-Lets subscriber the event we have been broadcasting.
+Lets subscribe to the event we have been broadcasting and send the welcome email.

 {% highlight ruby linenos %}
 # app/pub_sub/subscribers/registration_mailer.rb